-When someone is suffering from addiction to or abuse of several different recreational, illegal, or prescription drugs they are said to be suffering from “polysubstance abuse” or “polydrug abuse”.
+When someone is suffering from addiction to or abuse of different recreational, illegal, or prescription drugs, they are said to be suffering from “polysubstance abuse” or “polydrug abuse.”
 This is a very common condition in people who experience mental health conditions.
-Individuals with diagnosed mental health issues will frequently self-medicate with a variety of drugs, alcohol, or both before they are able to get help.
+Individuals with diagnosed mental health issues will frequently self-medicate with drugs, alcohol, or both before getting help.

 These issues can be exacerbated in people who have been diagnosed with specific conditions.
-People who have been diagnosed with bipolar disorder, schizophrenia, or psychoses are particularly vulnerable to using drugs and using them in a polysubstance abuse situation.
+For example, people who have been diagnosed with bipolar disorder, schizophrenia, or psychoses are particularly vulnerable to using drugs and using them in a polysubstance abuse situation.

 Sometimes people mix recreational drugs to enhance the properties of either or both of the individual substances.
-There are people that mix substances to reduce or eliminate undesirable effects from either or both drugs.
-The specifics of each case will depend on the user’s circumstances and preferences, as well as the combination of substances that are taken.
+Some people mix substances to reduce or eliminate undesirable effects from either or both drugs.
+The specifics of each case will depend on the user’s circumstances and preferences and the combination of substances taken.

-There are a number of side-effects of polysubstance abuse, both general effects, and effects resulting from specific drug combinations.
+There are many side-effects of polysubstance abuse, both general effects and effects resulting from specific drug combinations.
 Some of the general dangers that may be encountered during polysubstance abuse include:

-- Increased Side-Effect Strength: There exists the potential for harmful side effects from many drugs, and when drugs are used in combination with one another sometimes those harmful effects are magnified.
-This can mean a more powerful effect than the expected effects from all of the individual drugs.
-This often leads to sudden nausea and vomiting, body aches and pain, loss of equilibrium, and sudden, significant changes to both heart rate and respiration.
+- Increased Side Effect Strength: There is a potential for harmful side effects from many drugs, and when drugs are used in combination, those harmful effects are magnified.
+This can mean a more powerful effect than the expected effects of all individual drugs.
+This often leads to sudden nausea and vomiting, body aches and pain, loss of equilibrium, and sudden changes to heart rate and respiration.

 - Complications From Competing Mental Health Conditions: Individuals that suffer from co-occurring mental health disorders are more likely to experience polysubstance abuse if they develop an initial substance abuse problem.
 In cases like these, the substance abuse problem will often worsen any existing substance abuse problem.